Last Request

 "Last Request" is the debut single by Scottish singer-songwriter Paolo Nutini, from his 2006 debut album, These Streets.
 The song was released on 3 July 2006, and peaked at number five on the UK Singles Chart and number 15 on the Italian Singles Chart.
-The song's lyrics describe a person who knows his relationship is over, but he wants to have one last time with his partner.
+The song's lyrics describe a person who knows his relationship is over, but he wants to have one last night with his partner.

 Music video

 The video features Paolo Nutini along with other masked men robbing a jewellery shop before the police arrive and shoot Nutini who appears to die at the end of the video.